shaoxiang0427/simplest_ffmpeg_player/Readme.txt

 (1)SDL's Screen can't be moved and always "Busy".
 (2)Frame rate can't be accurate because it doesn't consider the time consumed by avcodec_decode_video2()
-SU£¨SDL Update£©Version solved 2 problems above.
+SUï¼ˆSDL Updateï¼‰Version solved 2 problems above.
 It create a thread to send SDL Event every 40ms to tell the main loop to decode and show video frames.